GMAT Enhanced Score Report

 Average time spent per question on the Verbal section.

-There are some GMAC products that provide great value: Question Pack 1, the GMAT Prep Software, and arguably the Official Guide 2016.
-But I’m afraid this Enhanced Score report stinks.
-One thing that I can give the enhanced score report kudos for - it looks very professional.
+There are some GMAC products that provide great value: Question Pack 1, the GMAT Prep Software, and arguably the Official Guide 2016 are no brainer must haves.
+The new Enhanced Score report sneaks into the buy zone by a nose.

-OK - but is there a scenario in which it might be worth buying this thing?
+Is there a scenario in which it is absolutely worth buying this thing?